10 Reasons Why Self-Publishing Might Not Be Right For You

 If you’re afraid of competition, and the challenge of building a following for your publications, and trying to build a better product, then self-publishing is certainly not for you.
 Competition is what keeps you on your toes, and constantly striving to offer a better product, and helping more people in the process.
 It’s called capitalism.
 If you don’t have the intestinal fortitude for a good challenge, then a life of self-publishing is not for you.

 Con # 10.
 Big Learning Curve

 Sure, the odds against becoming a successful self-publisher can seem daunting.
 But hey, that’s life.
-If you’re really serious about seeing yourself in print, and using your writing to help as many people as possible, then no number of negatives can stop you from accomplishing your goals.
-I am telling you this because I know it to be true.
+If you’re really serious about seeing yourself in print and using your writing to help as many people as possible, then no number of negatives can stop you from accomplishing your goals.
+I’m telling you this only because I know it to be true.

 Questions For Us To Think About And Discuss

 1. What stumbling blocks have you encountered in self-publishing?